HenryVage/School/Hobby/readme.md

 ![My home a 3d model](https://github.com/HenryVage/School/blob/master/Hobby/heim.gif)

-* Here is my home as a 3d model by using a drone a mapping software
+* Here is my home as a low quality 3d model by using a drone and mapping software